RunestoneInteractive/RunestoneServer/docker/README.md

 ```

 Remember that the folder under web2py applications/runestone is bound to your host,
-so **do not edit files from inside the container** otherwise they will have a change in
-permissions on the host.
+so **do not edit files from inside the container** otherwise they will have a change in permissions on the host.

+### 7. Restarting uwsgi/web2py

+Controllers are reloaded automatically every time they are used.
+However if you are making changes to code in the `modules` folder you will need to restart web2py or else it is likely that a cached version of that code will be used.
+You can restart web2py easily by first shelling into the container and then running the command `touch /srv/web2py/reload_server`

+### 8. File Permissions (especially on Linux)

+File permissions can seem a little strange when you start this container on linux.
+Primarily because both nginx and uwsgi run as the `www-data` user.
+So you will suddenly find your files under RunestoneServer owned by `www-data` .
+The best thing to do is to make sure that the files are in your group `chgrp -R <username> RunestoneServer` should allw both you and the container enough privileges to do your work.

+## Debugging

+There are a couple of ways to get at the logger output:

+1. Shell into the container and then look at `/srv/web2py/logs/uwsgi.log`
+2. Run `docker-compose logs --follow` This will give you the continuous stream of log information coming out of the container including the uwsgi/web2py log.